-The Army ROTC program provides incentives for Nursing majors, enlisted soldiers, and Army Reservists to participate in its program while attending college in pursuit of a B.S. or M.S. degree.
+Troy Army ROTC program provides incentives for nursing majors, enlisted soldiers, and Army Reservists to participate in its program while attending college in pursuit of a bachelors or masters degree.

 Nursing Program: Army Nurses are valued members of a health care team that includes 14,500 members in 37 hospitals around the world.
 Army Nurses enjoy considerable respect, autonomy and authority as they pursue various roles within the Army Nurse Corps.
 Take Army ROTC in college, along with your nursing studies, and begin your nursing career as a poised and self-confident lieutenant in the Army Nurse Corps.